mercurier/mcr_salt_and_pepper/README.md

 ### Group 4000: Spell tweaks
 #### Component 4001： Make Protection from Missiles caster only

-Make the *Protection from (Normal) Missiles* spell affects the caster only.
+Make the *Protection from (Normal) Missiles* spell affect the caster only.
 Also the duration is set to 5 turns (1 hour), same as other low level protection spells.
 This component is compatible with SCS despite installation order.

 ### Group 5000: Class and kit tweaks
 #### Component 5010: Archers have equipment restrictions mirroring kensais'